English Football League: Addition of the Second Division

 The Aston Villa team in 1897, after winning both the FA Cup and the Football League.

 A new Second Division was formed in 1892 with the absorption of the rival 12-club Football Alliance.
 Alliance clubs Nottingham Forest, The Wednesday (later renamed Sheffield Wednesday) and Newton Heath (later renamed Manchester United) joined thirteen League clubs in the new First Division, giving it sixteen members.
 Darwen from the League was allocated to the new Second, and Alliance club Birmingham St George's disbanded at that point.
 The Second Division started with twelve clubs, eight remaining Alliance clubs with the addition of Northwich Victoria (from The Combination), Burslem Port Vale (later renamed Port Vale, from the Midland League), and Sheffield United (from the Northern League), plus Darwen.
 The bottom clubs of the lower division were subsequently required to apply for re-election to the League at the end of each season.

 In 1893, two clubs were relegated from the First Division and two promoted from the Second, but one of those relegated, Accrington, chose to resign from the Football League rather than play in the Second Division.
 Meanwhile Bootle was dissolved because of financial problems.
 Yet the Second Division expanded to fifteen clubs for season 1893–94 (net increase three) by adding five new clubs: Liverpool from the Lancashire League, Middlesbrough Ironopolis and Newcastle United from the Northern League, Rotherham Town from the Midland League, and Woolwich Arsenal (later Arsenal), who became the first team from the South of England to compete.

 For its third season 1894–95, the Second Division expanded to sixteen (net increase one) with the addition of Bury from the Lancashire League, Leicester Fosse (later Leicester City) and Burton Wanderers (who later joined with existing Second Division club Burton Swifts to form Burton United) from the Midland League, while Northwich resigned and Middlesbrough Ironopolis disbanded.

 Both Liverpool and Bury won the division at the first attempt.

 In 1895, Loughborough replaced Walsall Town Swifts.
 In 1896, Blackpool from the Lancashire League and Gainsborough Trinity from the Midland League replaced Burslem Port Vale and Crewe Alexandra.
 In 1897, Luton Town from the United League replaced Burton Wanderers.

 Automatic promotion and relegation for two clubs in each division were introduced in 1898.
-The previous system of test matches between the bottom two clubs of the First Division and the top two clubs of the Second Division was brought into disrepute when Stoke and Burnley colluded in the final match to ensure they were both in the First Division the next season.
+The previous system of test matches between the bottom two clubs of the First Division and the top two clubs of the Second Division was brought into disrepute when Stoke and Burnley colluded in the final match on 30 April 1898 by drawing 0-0 to ensure they were both in the First Division the next season.
 At this point both divisions of the League expanded to eighteen, with the addition of Barnsley from the Midland and Yorkshire Leagues, Burslem Port Vale, Glossop from the Midland League, and New Brighton Tower from the Lancashire League to the Second Division.